-11.05 Following the Regulation 16 consultation which ended on June 28th, 2019 the District Council submitted their comments and the comments received from residents and statutory bodies on 24th October, 2019.
+1.1.0.5 Following the Regulation 16 consultation which ended on June 28th, 2019 the District Council submitted their comments and the comments received from residents and statutory bodies on 24th October, 2019.
 The Examiner's final report was received on 14th February, 2020.
-This draft of the Neighbourhood Plan contains amendments to recognise the Examiner's recommendations as agreed with the District Council plus variations to the Examiner's modifications in relation to the Strategic Gap and Reserve Housing Sites policies.
+This draft of the Neighbourhood Plan contains amendments to recognise the Examiner's recommendations as agreed with the District Council.

-11.06 Approval of the final version of the Plan will be by public referendum in which all those registered on the parish electoral roll will be eligible to vote.
+1.1.06 Approval of the final version of the Plan will be by public referendum in which all those registered on the parish electoral roll will be eligible to vote.